slothpixel/skyblock-parser/README.md

 **Node.js 12.0.0 or newer is required.**

-Run `npm i -s slothpixel/skyblock-parser` on your project folder.
+Run `npm i -s skyblock-parser` on your project folder.

 ## Example usage